brunizzl/sooperDooperPlootter/README.md

 The syntax of a bff command bff is as follows: [flag] [x-coordinate] [y-coordinate], where [flag] is eighter '0' meaning "go to the specified coordinates" or '1' meaning "draw a straight line from the current position to the specified coordinates".
 A bbf file can have an abitrary ammount of commands, but is required to start with a goto.

 The plotter itself is not an own design, but developed by Fredrik Stridsman, his project can be found here https://github.com/snebragd/stringent.
-We thank Fredrik to enable our project.

 The library libBMP.h is taken from the course "Prozedurale Programmierung" at Hamburg University of Tecnology written by Florian Kerkhoff.